harshixcodes/OIBSIP-WebDev-L1-Task1-LandingPage/README.md

 1) Sticky navigation bar with smooth scrolling
 2) Modern hero section with call-to-action buttons
 3) Feature cards showcasing StudyAI services
-4)About section introducing the platform
+4) About section introducing the platform
-5)Student testimonials with profile images 6)Responsive footer with contact details and social links 7)Fully responsive design for desktop and mobile devices 8)Clean and modern user interface with a consistent color palette
+5) Student testimonials with profile images
+6) Responsive footer with contact details and social links
+7) Fully responsive design for desktop and mobile devices
+8) Clean and modern user interface with a consistent color palette

 Technologies Used